The best Verizon MVNO carriers: our top picks

 Best for Xfinity customers

-Xfinity Mobile lets you pick from two unlimited plans, offering either 30GB or unlimited premium data per line.
-All the plans include hotspot data and video streaming, and you can choose to go with an affordable 'By the Gig' option as well.
+Xfinity Mobile lets you pick from two unlimited plans, offering either 50GB or unlimited premium data per line.
+Both plans include lots of hotspot data and video streaming, and you can choose to go with an affordable 'By the Gig' option if you've been a customer for some time.

 Best on a budget

 The starter plan of Ting Mobile doesn't include any data, which makes it ideal for anyone with basic usage requirements.
 That said, you do get unlimited talk and text on all plans.
-The higher plans come with 5GB, 12GB, 22GB, or 35GB of premium data.
+The higher plans offer 5GB, 12GB, 22GB, or 35GB premium data.

 Best for families

 Total Wireless offers unlimited talk and text, hotspot use, and spam call filtering on all its plans.
-With the highest plan, you also get access to high-speed Ultra-Wideband 5G, Disney+ Premium, as well as a $10 international calling credit.
-You can get multi-line discounts for up to five lines.
+With the highest plan, you also get access to high-speed Ultra-Wideband 5G, Disney+ Premium, and a $10 international calling credit.
+You also get good multi-line discounts for up to five lines.

 Best overall